Wirral Pharmaceutical Needs Assessment

-Legislation (view here) requires Wirral’s Health & Wellbeing Board to produce the next generation of its local Pharmaceutical Needs Assessment (PNA), which is a legal, comprehensive, assessment of the current and future needs of local people for community pharmacy services.
+Legislation (view here) has required Wirral’s Health & Wellbeing Board to produce the next generation of its local Pharmaceutical Needs Assessment (PNA), which is a legal, comprehensive, assessment of the current and future needs of local people for community pharmacy services.
 Wirral’s current PNA can be viewed here.

 The PNA is used to inform community pharmacy commissioning decisions by Local Authorities, NHS England and Clinical Commissioning Groups (CCGs).

 To help inform the next generation PNA from 2018 we have sought to develop an accurate and up-to-date overview of the use and access to pharmacy services that serve Wirral residents.